-Vacuum excavation technology has existed since the 1950s, but only in recent years has its versatility been realised.
-In addition, a “vac-ex” is one of the easiest and most effective ways to locate utilities underground.
+In addition, a Vacuum Excavator is one of the easiest and most effective ways to locate underground utilities.

-With increased efforts to prevent damage to buried utilities, a standard practice on a growing number of utility jobs is called “potholing” or “daylighting,” physically uncovering the buried utility to determine its exact location.
-Because vacuum excavating is faster, less labour intensive, and results in a smaller hole, it is fast becoming the equipment of choice for potholing.
+With increased efforts to prevent damage to buried utilities, a standard practice on a growing number of utility jobs is called “potholing” or “daylighting” which is physically uncovering the buried utility to determine its exact location.
+As Vacuum Excavation is faster, less labour intensive and results in a smaller hole, it is quickly becoming the number one choice for potholing.